Queen Margaret Union: 1890-1979

-Modern day
+1979-present

+A fire in 1982 shut the building and the Union had to deal with financial problems throughout the 1980s, however they were financially solvent again by the 1990s.

+In 1986, the QMU banned an issue of the Glasgow Guardian due to an interview with the South African Consul-General for Scotland.
+President Richard Gass stated that the issue was banned due to platforming racism.

 The early 1990s saw the QMU stage Nirvana, Soundgarden, Smashing Pumpkins, Hole, Garbage and Belle & Sebastian.
 This continued with bands such as Coldplay, Biffy Clyro and Franz Ferdinand playing on the same stage in the 2000s.
-And in 2016, Troye Sivan performed at the venue marking his first visit to Scotland on his blue neighbourhood tour.
+In 2016, Troye Sivan performed at the venue marking his first visit to Scotland on his blue neighbourhood tour.

 The late 1990s until the early 2000s saw the QMU redevelop many of its social and commercial areas, including all of its bars.
 Other recent notable events at the QMU have included supporting Charles Kennedy in his successful campaign to become Rector.

 In 2007 and 2009, qmunicate, the QMU's member-run fortnightly publication, won the Best Magazine Award at The Herald Scottish Student Press Awards.
 It was shortlisted in 2006, 2008 and 2010.
 In 2010 Ruaraidh J MacIntyre, qmunicate's resident columnist won the 'Best Columnist' award at the Herald Student Press Awards.

 The Union was again faced with financial difficulty in the 2000s as a result of the University of Glasgow cutting the block grant – the money annually supplied to both unions - by around half.
 This, exacerbated by the 2008 financial crisis, meant the Union saw several consecutive years of financial loss.
 Responding to these financial difficulties, work by successive boards of management to engage with University management led to parity of funding with the Glasgow University Union for the first time in 2010 and the subsequent reinstatement of the block grant in 2011.
 However, many changes in the tastes, lifestyles and expectations of students have left the Queen Margaret Union - and many other student unions - facing severe problems.

-During the coronavirus pandemic in 2020, the Union came under criticism from a trade union and the University Rector for making 31 members of part-time staff unemployed.
-The decision was made prior to the Government announcing the furlough scheme, which led to the Board of Management voting to reinstate staff until the end of their contracts.
+Due to the COVID-19 pandemic, the QMU closed most of its facilities and came into controversy for not reinstating 31 members of staff that were laid off prior to Rishi Sunak's announcement of the furlough scheme on 20 March.
+In response, the QMU announced that it had reinstated all staff until 31 May.
+The Union came under further criticism in June 2020 again by Unite the Union and also former University Rector Aamer Anwar for firing the 31 staff instead of continuing to furlough them.
+The QMU's President Courtney Hughes said that furloughing staff would cause financial difficulties in the future.
+The CEO of the Union, Margaret Davidson reasoned that there would be far more job seekers in August after changes in the furlough scheme occur, so firing their staff earlier was better as many employers were recruiting, and also stated that there were financial reasons for the layoffs.